cerbero90/laravel-enum/README.md

 }
 ```

-The `EnumeratesCacheKeys` trait also uses `Enumerates`, hence all the features of this package.
-We can now leverage all the Laravel cache methods after statically calling our enum cases:
+The `EnumeratesCacheKeys` trait incorporates `Enumerates`, hence all the features of this package.
+We can now leverage all the Laravel cache methods by statically calling enum cases:

 ```php
 CacheKeys::Tags()->exists();